Christine E. Lynn College of Nursing

-The FAU Community Health Center is adjacent to Westgate Elementary School in West Palm Beach.
-We provide an array of services, directed by advanced practice nurses in collaboration with other health care providers to provide services that are community, family and person centered.
+The Florida Atlantic University Northwest Community Health Alliance (FAU/NCHA) Community Health Center has two sites -- one adjacent to Westgate Elementary School and the other at U.B.
+Kinsey Educational and Community Center in West Palm Beach.
+We provide an array of services, directed by advanced practice nurses in collaboration with other health care providers, that are community, family and person centered.
 Our center is certified by the American Diabetes Association to provide diabetes self-management training to patients, families and community members.

 Our Center values the establishment and ongoing authentic relationship with our community partners.
 The Community Outreach Team travels throughout Palm Beach County to provide services right where people work and live.
 We provide early identification of physical, mental and chronic illness through health care screenings.
 Our dedicated team of professionals work with many partners to build strong and healthy communities.

 Monday to Friday 8:30 am to 5:00 pm